Yeeha to that!

 - Add brown and white rice flour, baking soda and salt in a medium-sized bowl.
 Whisk to combine.

-- In a small bowl, add wet ingredients – mashed peaches, palm sugar, maple syrup, flax mixture, extracts, and melted coconut oil.
+- In a small bowl, add wet ingredients – mashed peaches, coconut sugar, maple syrup, flax mixture, extracts, and melted coconut oil.

 - Add wet to dry and mix with a hand mixer until just combined.
 Stir in toasted almonds.